taishi-i/awesome-ChatGPT-repositories/README.md

  * [vscode-i-dont-care-about-commit-message](https://github.com/mefengl/vscode-i-dont-care-about-commit-message) - Yet another AI git commit plugin, but without the need for manual confirmation.
  * [openai-translator](https://github.com/openai-translator/openai-translator) - 基于 ChatGPT API 的划词翻译浏览器插件和跨平台桌面端应用    -    Browser extension and cross-platform desktop application for translation based on ChatGPT API.
  * [ais-ninja](https://github.com/jarvis2f/ais-ninja) - A ChatGPT that supports plugins.
 TG: https://t.me/+bIZncGryj_85MjYx
+ * [openplugin](https://github.com/cakecrusher/openplugin) - Seamlessly integrate with OpenAI's ChatGPT plugins via API (or client), offering the same powerful functionality as the ChatGPT api + plugins!
+ * [continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—a VS Code extension that brings the power of ChatGPT to your IDE
+ * [GPT-Plugins](https://github.com/targed/gpt-plugins) - GPT-Plugins is a GitHub repository that serves as a comprehensive list of plugins, add-ons, and extensions for ChatGPT, as well as other language models that are compatible with the GPT architecture.

 |Name|GitHub Stars|Language|License|